GhostPack/Certify/README.md

         Certify.exe request /ca:SERVER\ca-name /template:Y /altname:USER

+      Request a new certificate using the current user context but for an alternate name (if supported), specifying a ldapserver your own subject name:

+        Certify.exe request /ca:SERVER\ca-name /template:Y /altname:USER /ldapserver:IP-Address /subject:DN-Format

       Request a new certificate using the current user context but for an alternate name and SID (if supported):

         Certify.exe request /ca:SERVER\ca-name /template:Y /altname:USER /sid:S-1-5-21-2697957641-2271029196-387917394-2136